If you’re having trouble downloading maps, there could be a few reasons. Follow these steps to troubleshoot the most common issues.

 Some maps such as World Shaded Relief have a 10,000 tile limit per download.
 Learn more here: Individual Offline Map Tile Limits

-If you think you are encountering this tile limit, please try to create a smaller download and try again.
+If you you are encountering the per download tile limit, you won't be able to progress past the screen where you draw the bounding box.
+Please try to create a smaller download and try again.

 Mapbox sources like Satellite, Satellite with Labels, and Satellite Topo have a total tile limit of 160,000 per user.
 See Map Download Limit for Mapbox Layers for troubleshooting steps.